psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 When we have both storage layers created we can combine them horizontally with `++` to create `storage` layer.
 This means that horizontal composition combines layer outputs.

-Then we combine `storage` layer with `logger` layer horizontally and provide it to `SubscriptionLogic.live` layer.
+We combine `storage` layer with `logger` layer horizontally and provide it to `SubscriptionLogic.live` layer.
 That is it.
 Now we have `subscriptionLogic` which is of type `ZLayer[Clock with Console, Nothing, Has[SubscriptionLogic.Service]]`.
 Let's take a closer look on the type parameters of the layer: